adrobinoga/zk-protocol/sections/access.md

 ## Get TZ Info ##

-To request definition of a timezone send the command CMD_TZ_RRQ:
+To request definition of a timezone send the command `CMD_TZ_RRQ`:

 	> packet(id=CMD_TZ_RRQ, data=<timezone index>)
 		> packet(id=CMD_ACK_OK, data=<timezone info>)

 Where the timezone index stores the number of the timezone to read, it is stored as a number of 4 bytes and in little endian format.

-The result, timezone info, stores the definition of the timezone:
+The result,` timezone info`, stores the definition of the timezone:

 |Name		|Description					|Value[hex]	|Size[bytes]	|Offset		|
 |---		|---						|---		|---		|---		|